njenn001/seeds/Batch/examples/sum/README.md

 ## Usage

-From within this directory, run the following command:
+From within the src directory, run the following command:

 ```
-two.bat
+main.bat
 ```

 ## Acknowledgements